Overview

 Elevation: 4,200m to 4,020m | Distance: 12km | Time: 5–7 hours

 The trail continues around Kilimanjaro’s rarely visited northern slopes.
-Gentle ascents and descents aid acclimatization while offering wide, open views toward Kenya and the Amboseli Plains.
+Gentle ascents and descents aid acclimatisation while offering wide, open views toward Kenya and the Amboseli Plains.
 You arrive at the remote Buffalo Camp, one of the most scenic and least crowded camps on the mountain.

 Elevation: 4,020m to 3,870m | Distance: 8km | Time: 4–5 hours

 Today’s hike traverses high alpine desert beneath Kibo’s northern face.
 The terrain is stark and dramatic, with sweeping horizons and minimal vegetation.
-The gradual pace helps your body adapt as you reach Third Cave Camp, another quiet and well-positioned acclimatization stop.
+The gradual pace helps your body adapt as you reach Third Cave Camp, another quiet and well-positioned acclimatisation stop.

 Elevation: 3,870m to 4,800m | Distance: 5km | Time: 4–5 hours